radareorg/radare2/DEVELOPERS.md

 Developers use to modify the code, type make and then try.

-radare2 have a specific makefile target that allows you to install system wide but using symlinks instead of hard copies.
+radare2 has a specific makefile target that allows you to install system wide but using symlinks instead of hard copies.
 ```sh
 sudo make symstall